connor4312/flake/readme.md

 # flake

-Flake is a daemon to mimic your yet-to-be-built or wired in backup daemon.
+Flake is a daemon to mimic your yet-to-be-built or wired in daemon.
 It takes a markdown file full of route and request info and returns responses based off that.
 In fact, this very file is a valid Flake definitions file!
 So let's define some stuff.

 #### What this does:
 ![What we're making](http://puu.sh/8RWIV/315721740f.png)